ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 - `Cost Effectiveness team <https://hub.ihme.washington.edu/display/CE/Setting+up+cluster+access>`_

 The cluster is accessed through the Secure Shell protocol or SSH for short.
-To access the SSH, an SSH "client" is needed.
+To access the cluster, an SSH "client" is needed.
 The client is an application that can make SSH connections.

 Both Mac and Windows include command-line SSH clients by default.
 This means